HRemonen/Webster/README.md

 ```

 ### Dependencies
+Webster is using multiple external Python packages some of which are:
++ [lxml](https://lxml.de/index.html) used for processing html documents.
++ [w3lib](https://w3lib.readthedocs.io/en/latest/) used for URL handling and prosessing.
++ [pycURL](http://pycurl.io/) used for networking and making requests to a http server.
++ [pymongo](https://pymongo.readthedocs.io/en/stable/) tools for working with mongoDB using python

-Use pipreqs to make new requirements.txt
+Use [pipreqs](https://pypi.org/project/pipreqs/) to make new requirements.txt
-if new dependencies are added in PR
+if new dependencies are added in PR force over requirements.txt
+and make sure to include the new one in PR.

 ```bash
 pipreqs --force